Project Workflow

 2. Research Specialist: on the team laptop, and navigates to the laboratory repository.

-3. Research Specialist: pulls the new file with git pull upstream master.
+3. Research Specialist: pulls the new file with git pull upstream main.
 Open new file and add one line of text.
 Example: “Hello! this is the (team name) team!
 My name is (your name), today’s research specialist!”

 4. Research Specialist: commit changes to git_hello_world.md locally on team laptop